Tampa Bay Center

 Tampa Bay Center was a shopping mall located in Tampa, Florida, across the street from Tampa Stadium.
 The mall was developed by The Rouse Company.
 When it opened on August 5, 1976 the 877000 sqft Tampa Bay Center was Tampa's fourth major mall and operated until 2001, when most of its tenants relocated to the nearby International Plaza.
+The mall opened one day after the nearby defunct East Lake Square Mall.
 The mall was a two-story building that had an anchor at each end, plus one in the center of the mall: Burdines on the east side, Montgomery Ward in the center, and Sears on the west side.